ccallen001/vue-app-starter/README.md

 #### Project Philosophy:

 This is a Vue app/project using Webpack (provides bundling and hot-module-reloading), ES6+, and SCSS.
-Vue apps are built from components and this app uses single-file components.
-The single-file components in this app are `.vue` files located in the project's `/src` folder.
-All components have a general code signature of:
+Vue apps are built from components and this app uses single-file components (SFCs).
+The SFCs in this app are `.vue` files located in the project's `/src` directory.
+All components should have a general code signature of:

 ```
 <template>